enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-11-09 Adding changelogs

+Now that I'm generating more builds for the tool, I think that having a changelog that is up-to-date and that links to particular commits would be beneficial.
+So, I'm bringing in a tool that I used called `commit-and-tag-version` that automates generating a changelog file.

 ## 2023-11-03 GUI for devlogs and clickable commit pills

 We had a meeting today.
 I presented the GUI redesign and folks seemed to approve them.
 I'll prepare a new build in the next week and then move on to add new views and more functionality.